_____________________________________

 seem to have produced the desired results.

-to take a long-term view for safeguarding their mutual interests.
-What
+take a long-term view for safeguarding their mutual interests.
+What should

-Budhwar, served as India’s High Commissioner to Canada for nearly five years
+India’s High Commissioner to Canada for nearly five years from 1992 to

 India-Canada Relations: a Roller-Coaster Ride